inspiringsource/aws-solutions-architect/docs/Content/page-Domain3.md

 ## Domain 3: Design High-Performance Architectures

-### A. Determine high-performing and/or scalable storage solutions.
+### Task Statement 1.
+Determine high-performing and/or scalable storage solutions.

 Knowledge of:
 *   Hybrid storage solutions to meet business requirements
 *   Storage services with appropriate use cases (for example, Amazon S3, Amazon Elastic File System [Amazon EFS], Amazon Elastic Block Store [Amazon EBS])
-*   Storage types with associated characteristics (for example, object, file, block) Skills in:
+*   Storage types with associated characteristics (for example, object, file, block)

+Skills in:
 *   Determining storage services and configurations that meet performance demands
 *   Determining storage services that can scale to accommodate future needs

-### B. Design high-performing and elastic compute solutions.
+### Task Statement 2.
+Design high-performing and elastic compute solutions.

 Knowledge of:
 *   AWS compute services with appropriate use cases (for example, AWS Batch, Amazon EMR, Fargate)